 We have no products approved for sale and have never generated any revenue from product sales.
 Our ability to generate revenue from product sales and achieve profitability depends on our ability to successfully complete the development of, and obtain the regulatory and marketing approvals necessary to commercialize tenapanor for one or more indications, either on our own, or with one or more collaboration partners.
-We do not anticipate generating revenue from product sales for the foreseeable future.
+Even if we are successful in obtaining regulatory and marketing approval for tenapanor for the treatment of IBS-C, we may elect not to commercialize tenapanor for such indication in the United States if we do not identify a collaboration partner, or are unable to negotiate acceptable terms for a collaboration partnership for the commercialization of tenapanor for IBS-C in the United States.
+There can be no assurances that we will generate product revenue from sales of tenapanor for the treatment of IBS-C in the United States, either on our own, or with collaboration partner.
+We do not currently anticipate generating revenue from product sales for the foreseeable future.
 Our ability to generate future revenue from product sales or pursuant to milestone payments depends heavily on many factors, including but not limited to:

-- the successful completion of nonclinical and clinical development of tenapanor; - · obtaining regulatory approvals for tenapanor, either on our own, or with one or more collaboration partners; - our ability to identify a collaboration partnership and negotiate acceptable terms for a collaboration partnership for the commercialization of tenapanor for IBS-C in the United States; - our ability to successfully commercialize tenapanor, if approved, either on our own, or with one or more collaboration partners; - developing a sustainable and scalable manufacturing process for tenapanor and establishing and maintaining supply and manufacturing relationships with third parties that can provide an adequate (in amount and quality) supply of product to support the market demand for tenapanor, if approved; - obtaining market acceptance of tenapanor, if approved, as a viable treatment option for the indications for which it is approved; - · addressing any competing technological and market developments; - · identifying, assessing, acquiring, in-licensing and/or developing new product candidates; - negotiating favorable terms in any collaboration partnership, licensing or other arrangements into which we may enter; - maintaining, protecting, and expanding our portfolio of intellectual property rights, including patents, trade secrets, and know-how, and our ability to develop, manufacture and commercialize our product candidates and products without infringing intellectual property rights of others; and - attracting, hiring, and retaining qualified personnel.
+- the successful completion of nonclinical and clinical development of tenapanor; - · obtaining regulatory approvals for tenapanor, either on our own, or with one or more collaboration partners; - our ability to identify a collaboration partnership and negotiate acceptable terms for a collaboration partnership for the commercialization of tenapanor for IBS-C in the United States; - our ability to successfully commercialize tenapanor, if approved, either on our own, or with one or more collaboration partners; - developing a sustainable and scalable manufacturing process for tenapanor and establishing and maintaining supply and manufacturing relationships with third parties that can provide an adequate (in amount and quality) supply of product to support the market demand for tenapanor, if approved; - obtaining market acceptance of tenapanor, if approved, as a viable treatment option for the indications for which it is approved and commercialized; - · addressing any competing technological and market developments; - · identifying, assessing, acquiring, in-licensing and/or developing new product candidates; - negotiating favorable terms in any collaboration partnership, licensing or other arrangements into which we may enter; - maintaining, protecting, and expanding our portfolio of intellectual property rights, including patents, trade secrets, and know-how, and our ability to develop, manufacture and commercialize our product candidates and products without infringing intellectual property rights of others; and - attracting, hiring, and retaining qualified personnel.